olethanh/kindify/README.rst

 Kindify
 =======

-Kindify is a script to transform a single web page to a mobi ebook
+Kindify is a script to transform a single web page to a mobi ebook.

+It download the script via WGET, pass it through decruft (a python port of readability) to extract the main content, then finally pass it to mobigen.

 Requirements
 ------------